hwheeler01/comp150/syllabus.md

-<span style="font-weight: bold;"><a name="env"></a>Programming
+<span style="font-weight: bold;"><a name="env"></a>Programming Environment: </span><br>

-Environment: </span><br>

-We will be programming in Python, available in the University Windows

-labs, and as a download to your own computer.
-There are several choices

-based on program version and operating system.
-You should get Python

-version 3.3.2 or greater for your operating system from the central

-site www.python.org/download.
-Mac users, also see this page that is

-referenced on the download page - you may need a second download,

-Python comes with the graphical interface, Idle, which we will use.
-The

-latest version for Windows and Mac is 3.4.<br>
+We will be programming in Python, available in the University Windows labs, and as a download to your own computer.
+There are several choices based on program version and operating system.
+You should get Python version 3.3.2 or greater for your operating system from the central site <a href="www.python.org/download">www.python.org/download</a>.
+Mac users, also see this page that is referenced on the download page - you may need a second download, Python comes with the graphical interface, Idle, which we will use.
+The latest version for Windows and Mac is 3.4.<br>

+- Recommended storage options for course work:
+	- Cloud-based storage like Box or Google Drive
+	- USB Flash Drive (write your email address on it)